anktsrkr/anktsrkr.github.io/content/post/semantic-kernel/getting-started-with-foundry-local-and-semantic-kernel.md

 foundry model run qwen2.5-0.5b
 ```

-Once you run the command, under the hood, it will download the model in your local machine and keep it `C:\Users\%USERNAME%\.foundry\cache\models` and can be used for future referenc.
+Once you run the command, under the hood, it will download the model in your local machine and keep it `C:\Users\%USERNAME%\.foundry\cache\models` and can be used for future reference.
 You can also use below command to see the models downloaded in your local machine:

 ```bash
 foundry cache ls